 – Swollen lymph nodes in the neck.

 4) Observe the signs of otitis in children.

 Children may exhibit different symptoms than older children and adults.
-Given that children are often unable to describe their state of discomfort, pay attention to these behaviors:
+Given that children are often unable to describe their state of discomfort, pay attention to these behaviours:

 – They pull, pull or scratch their ears.

 – They continually move their heads.